satsgg/payload/README.md

 npm run start:backend
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at `http://localhost:5173/`.

+Log into the admin panel at `http://localhost:5173/admin` to get started uploading videos.

 ## Building for Production